-The activities of the BEREC Office in this area consist of managing the Agency's budget, ensuring that all financial transactions and workflows are executed in compliance with the requirements of the Financial Regulation and managing procurement procedures in a centralised way.
-This activity also includes timely preparation of all budgetary and legal commitments, payments, other financial documents and further reporting to the Authorising Officer(s) (by delegation) as well as the implementation of the activity based costing and budgeting.
+The activities of the BEREC Office in this area consist of managing the Agency's budget, ensuring that all financial transactions and workflows are executed in compliance with the requirements of the Financial Regulation, managing procurement procedures in a centralised way and the provision of accounting services to the Agency.
+This activity also includes timely preparation of all budgetary and legal commitments, payments, other financial documents and further reporting to the Authorising Officer(s) (by delegation), as well as the implementation of the activity based costing and budgeting.